fractaledmind/chaotic_job/README.md

 end
 ```

-The `ChaoticJob::Helpers` module provides 6 methods, 4 of which simply allow you to perform a job with retries in the proper way while the other 2 allow you to simulate failures and glitches.
+The `ChaoticJob::Helpers` module provides 7 methods, 3 of which simply allow you to perform a job with retries in the proper way while the other 4 allow you to simulate failures, glitches, and races.
 The module works with both Minitest and RSpec.

-### Glitches

-A central concept in `ChaoticJob` is the _glitch_.
-A glitch is an error injected into the job execution flow via a [`TracePoint`](https://docs.ruby-lang.org/en/master/TracePoint.html).
-Glitches are transient errors, which means they occur _once_ and **only once**, making them perfect for testing a job's resilience to unpredictable failures that can occur while running jobs, like network issues, upstream API outages, rate limits, or  infrastructure failure.
-By default, `ChaoticJob` raises a custom error defined by the gem (`ChaoticJob::RetryableError`), which the internals of the gem ensure that the job under test is configured to retry on; you can, however, raise specific errors as needed when setting up your [scenarios](#simulating-failures).
-By forcing a retry via the error handling mechanisms of Active Job, glitches are a simple but effective way to test that your job is resilient to any kind of transient error that the job is configured to retry on.
+Altogether, it provides a suite of tools to allow you to simply and deterministically test the primary surface areas for bugs in the eventually consistent, concurrent environment that is background jobs.

 ### Performing Jobs